rya-sge/access-denied/SEO_IMPROVEMENT.md

 Also: `_posts/2022-20-12-foundry-tutorial-nft.md` has **month 20** in its filename.
 It builds only because the `date:` in front matter overrides it, but it is a trap for any tool that parses filenames (including the ones in `_plugins/`).
 Rename to `2022-12-20-…`.
 And `_posts/2024-11-4-TLS1.3-overview.md` needs its day zero-padded.

-### 4.2 Duplicate title / thin stub
+### 4.2 Duplicate title / thin stub — ✅ IMPLEMENTED (2026-08-19)

-`_posts/2024-03-28-ethereum-stacking.md` — 34 words, empty description, empty categories, `exclude: yes` — carries **the same `title` as `2024-03-28-ethereum-staking.md`**. `exclude:` only hides it from the home listing; it is still live, still in `sitemap.xml`, still in `search.json`, and still competing with the real article for its own title.
-This is textbook keyword cannibalisation, made worse by the fact that the stub's only content is a link to the article it competes with.
+`_posts/2024-03-28-ethereum-stacking.md` — 34 words, empty description, empty categories, `exclude: yes` — carried **the same `title` as `2024-03-28-ethereum-staking.md`**. `exclude:` only hid it from the home listing; it was still live, still in `sitemap.xml`, still in `search.json`, and still competing with the real article for its own title, while its entire content was a link to the article it competed with.
+The slug was a typo (`stacking` for `staking`) that had been papered over with a manual pointer page.

-Fix: delete the file and add a redirect instead.
-Since the Actions build allows gems outside the Pages whitelist, add `jekyll-redirect-from` and put on the real article:
+**What was implemented.** The stub is deleted, and the real article now declares the old URL:

 ```yaml
 redirect_from:
   - /2024/03/28/ethereum-stacking/
 ```

-That is a proper redirect page with a canonical, rather than a competing document.
+`jekyll-redirect-from` was added to `_config.yml`'s `plugins:` list.
+No `Gemfile` change: it is a dependency of the pinned `github-pages` gem, so listing it separately would fight the pin (per the Gemfile's own note).
+The stale row was also dropped from `article_list.md`.

+#### Verified against GitHub Pages specifically

+The plugin is not merely "probably fine" here — four things were checked, because a project site under a `baseurl` is exactly where redirect plugins tend to go wrong:

+1. **It is a supported GitHub Pages plugin.** `https://pages.github.com/versions.json` lists `jekyll-redirect-from: 0.16.0` under `github-pages: 232` — the exact version this repo pins.
+It therefore runs under the **classic safe-mode build** as well as the Actions build, so the redirect keeps working whichever pipeline is live (the Actions source switch in `.github/workflows/pages.yml` is still a manual step).
+2. **It is `baseurl`-safe.** `RedirectPage#set_paths` builds the target with Jekyll's own `absolute_url` filter, which prepends `site.url` **and** `site.baseurl`.
+The emitted target is `https://rya-sge.github.io/access-denied/2024/03/28/ethereum-staking/`, not a root-relative path that would 404 on a project site.
+The `from` path is a `permalink`, so the page is written to `_site/2024/03/28/ethereum-stacking/index.html` and served under `/access-denied/` like everything else.
+3. **It will not re-enter the sitemap.** Generated redirect pages carry `"sitemap" => false` in `RedirectPage::DEFAULT_DATA`, which `jekyll-sitemap` honours.
+The page also ships `<meta name="robots" content="noindex">` and a `<link rel="canonical">` pointing at the surviving article, so it cannot recreate the duplicate-title problem it was introduced to solve.
+4. **No layout collision.** The plugin injects its own `redirect` layout; this repo has no `_layouts/redirect.html` to shadow it.

+**The one honest caveat:** GitHub Pages cannot serve a real HTTP 301 for a project site — there is no server configuration to hook.
+The generated page is a **client-side redirect**: a zero-delay `<meta http-equiv="refresh">`, a `location=` script, and a canonical link.
+Google treats a zero-delay meta refresh as a redirect and passes signals through it, so this is the correct and standard solution on GitHub Pages, but it is not a 301.
+A real 301 only becomes available with a custom domain fronted by a CDN (§1.1).

 ### 4.3 Three posts with no category, two with no description